-Murray’s research in relation to the correlation of intelligence and race is only one example of this issue of potentially “dangerous” knowledge.
+Murray’s research in relation to the correlation between intelligence and race is only one example of this issue of potentially “dangerous” knowledge.
 Some could also, place physicist Albert Einstein into the category of researchers and theorists who irresponsibly exposed knowledge that could lead to a great deal of catastrophe and harm to humanity.
 Einstein’s theories related to atomic energy influence the synthesis and proliferation of nuclear weapons.
-In this particular example it is highly conspicuous the grave moral ramifications of having such information become common knowledge.
-Einstein in the post Hiroshima bombing, his regret for publishing such work.
-Even more so than the example of Murray’s moral quandary, it is really obvious how Einstein dilemma between truth and the abuse of knowledge can be quite conflicting.
+In this particular example, it is highly conspicuous the grave moral ramifications of having such information become common knowledge.
+Einstein in the post-Hiroshima bombing, his regret for publishing such work Even more so than the example of Murray’s moral quandary, it is really obvious how Einstein’s dilemma between truth and the abuse of knowledge can be quite conflicting.
 This duality between truth and the abuse of it is essentially an inverted four-dimensional puzzle with a missing piece.
 We have an obligation to the truth, however, we cannot control the misuse of the truth by individuals with sinister intentions.
-Attempting to rectify this morally dilemma is a damned if you do, damned if you don’t scenario.
+Attempting to rectify this moral dilemma is a damned if you do, damned if you don’t scenario.
 Unless you can come to terms with the fact that the information itself does not have a moral character attributed to it.
 The morality comes into the equation when it comes to how the information influences human action.
 The data, information, etc. is a neutral variable until it is utilized by humans.
-So is it reasonable to blame Einstein for the bombing Hiroshima, no. Unless Einstein directly advised the United States government to use such force against the Japanese in World War II, he cannot be blame for the misuse of his own research.
+So is it reasonable to blame Einstein for the bombing of Hiroshima, no?
+Unless Einstein directly advised the United States government to use such force against the Japanese in World War II, he cannot be blamed for the misuse of his own research.